divyanshmaybe/Agentic-Trading-Platform/apps/portfolio-server/docs/EMAIL_SERVICE_SETUP.md

     success = await service.send_email(
         to="your-test-email@example.com",
         subject="Risk Alert Test",
-        body="This is a test email from BullReckon Risk Monitor.", )
+        body="This is a test email from AgentInvest Risk Monitor.", )

     if success: